-Trustee.
-The Trustee of this IRA must be a bank, a federally insured credit union, a savings and loan association, a corporation that is incorporated under the laws that it is domiciled in (and is subject to supervision and examination by the Commissioner of Banking or other officer of such state in charge of the administration of the banking laws of such state), or an entity approved by the IRS to act as trustee.
+Custodian.
+The Custodian of this IRA must be a bank, a federally insured credit union, a savings and loan association, a corporation that is incorporated under the laws that it is domiciled in (and is subject to supervision and examination by the Commissioner of Banking or other officer of such state in charge of the administration of the banking laws of such state), or an entity approved by the IRS to act as custodian.